Debt Management

 Debt Management Plans provide the structure needed to enable a person the opportunity to reduce their repayments to their creditors in a measured and fair way that's based on affordability.

 Because a Debt Management Plan is an informal agreement there is no legally binding aspect to it.
 Creditors can please themselves as to whether they will freeze interest on the outstanding debts and they also retain the right to take legal action against the debtor at any time they wish.
+A Debt Management Plans is also unlikely to provide any debt write-off or debt forgiveness.

 Legal action could range from obtaining a CCJ against the debtor through to making the debtor bankrupt.